 The problem of disrespectful behavior in the workplace is not a legal issue.
 It is a behavioral and cultural issue.
 Yes, we need to understand the legal concepts but if that is where the employer training stops, it will not prevent romantic behavior that crosses the line.
 We have to be willing to discuss behavior and other sensitive topics in an interactive way.

 8 Elements of a Successful Sexual Harassment Prevention Campaign

-The organization must make Culture a priority which starts with articulating the cultural ideal.
-Healthy culture must include pro-social relationships, ethics/lawfulness, respect and accountability for untoward behavior.
+The organization must make Culture a priority which starts with describing the cultural ideal.
+Healthy culture must include healthy social relationships, ethics/lawfulness, respect and accountability for untoward behavior.

 2. 360-Degree prevention structure

 To be successful, any harassment prevention initiative must be championed at the top; reflected in leadership words and action; reflected in rank and file words and action; and be encouraged by HR programs and structures.

 Women must feel free to say no to any overture she wishes to decline.
 Men must be oriented to hear and respect the no. Women must be oriented to be clear in their refusal.
 Men must be oriented to support any women’s refusal and back her up in the moment.

 Offensive behavior is a continuum with each level requiring a thoughtful and proportional response.
 There is a difference between an innocent request for a date among similarly situated employees and a male employee at any level who will not take no for an answer.
 Finally talk is not the same as assault and not all illegal sexual harassment is assault.